-In the digital age, customers are becoming more and more introverted, making it is increasingly harder to cultivate these relationships in person.
+In the digital age, customers are becoming more and more introverted, making it increasingly harder to cultivate these relationships in person.
 Without this human interaction, many businesses struggle to properly spread word of mouth about their business.
-Here are three failproof tips to help you network your lawn care business, immediately.
+Here are three fail-proof tips to help you network your lawn care business, immediately.

 Noshir Contractor, Professor of Behavioral Sciences at Northwestern, says that research shows people are much more likely to call if someone is not just an expert but also has initiated some sort of social exchange to make others comfortable.
 Leveraging social media gives your business a platform to reach potential customers in the masses.
-Take time to show your business’ personality.
-Use social sites like Facebook, LinkedIn, and Twitter to share employee achievements, advertise promotions, videos, and post before/after pictures or your work.
+Take time to show your business’s personality.
+Use social sites like Facebook, LinkedIn, and Twitter to share employee achievements, advertise promotions, videos, and post before/after pictures of your work.
 In a way, each post is another chance to solidify your presence from the countless competitors who offer lawn care services in your area.

 A strong social presence does not form overnight.
-It is built by repetitively engaging for your prospects and customers over time.
+It is built by repetitively engaging your prospects and customers over time.
 Actively posting helps increase this visibility.
 Get creative with your outreach.
 Offer valuable insight into best industry practices and topics your customers care about.
 Every post should not be a hard sell into why customers should use your service.
 Topics such as ‘how to properly feed and seed your property this spring’ or ‘best practices when mulching your lawn’ exert your expertise in the industry.
 Sure, you are providing prospects with some little tips and tricks along the way, but they will appreciate your transparency which can increase the likelihood that they reach out should they need service.